ioccc-src/winner/1996/README.md

-As we stated in the [guidelines](guidelines.txt), the authors of the winning entries are as much news to us as they are to you because we keep authorship separate from rest of the entry.
+As we stated in the [guidelines](guidelines.txt), the authors of the winning entries are as much news to us as they are to you because we keep authorship separate from the rest of the entry.
 Some people have it, we guess!

 There were a few very good entries that might have won if it were not for the fact that they didn't work.
 If you didn't win, but think you